adzcai/rlbook/book/4_fitted_dp/fitted_dp.md

 (erm)=
 ## Empirical risk minimization

-The **supervised learning** task is as follows: We seek to learn the relationship between some "input variables" $x$ and some output variable $y$.
+The **supervised learning** task is as follows:
+We seek to learn the relationship between some input variables $x$ and some output variable $y$ (drawn from their joint distribution).
 Precisely, we want to find a function $\hat f : x \mapsto y$ that minimizes the _squared error_ of the prediction: